AIM Rule 26

 QCA Code PrincipleApplication (As set out by QCA)What we do and why

-04. Embed effective risk management, considering both opportunities and threats, throughout the organisation.The Board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business; including the company’s supply chain, from key suppliers to end-customer.
-Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).Management considers risk to the business including operational and financial risk on an ongoing basis.
-The Board considers risk to the business at every Board meeting.
-The Company formally reviews and documents the principal risks to the business, at least annually.
-Risk management on page 13 of our Report and Accounts for the year ended December 31st 2021 details risks to the business and how these are mitigated.
-Financial risk factors are covered on pages 50-51 of the Annual Report and Accounts for 2021.
+05. Embed effective risk management, considering both opportunities and threats, throughout the organisation.The Board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business; including the company’s supply chain, from key suppliers to end-customer.
+Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).The Board considers risk to the business at every Board meeting.
+The Group formally reviews and documents the principal risks to the business, at least annually.
+Our 2024 Annual Report provides a comprehensive overview of our risk management approach on page 12, detailing key business risks and the measures in place to mitigate them.
+Financial risk factors are addressed separately on page 6.

 Maintain a dynamic management framework